 What causes merchant account holds?

-Suspected fraud is often the basis for a processor to put a hold on a business merchant account.
+Suspicious processing behavior is often the basis for a processor to put a hold on a business merchant account.
 Most of the time, processors are the second line of defense against credit card fraud, behind a business.
 Less commonly, if someone opens a merchant account with the intention of using it to defraud cardholders, processors become the first line of defense against fraud.
 Holds are imposed so that the processor can investigate potential fraud and protect cardholders.

 To open a merchant account, you must first sign a merchant service agreement.
 This agreement outlines the rules, fees, and limitations regarding processing volume and average ticket size for your account.
 If you break any of the provisions in your merchant service agreement, the processing bank can hold or even terminate your account.
 In the case of an account being held, it will be unusable for as long as it takes the processing bank to investigate the breach of the agreement and make a ruling on whether to reinstate or terminate the account.

 Common reasons why you may be found in violation of your merchant service agreement include:

 Chargebacks are taken very seriously, and excessive chargebacks are a leading cause of merchant account holds and closures.
 A common misconception regarding chargebacks is that if you win, they don’t count against you.
 That is simply not the case.
 Win or lose, a chargeback is a chargeback, and too many will lead to your merchant account being held or closed.